lubuntu-team/manual/source/3/3.2/3.2.15/users_and_groups.rst

 The :guilabel:`Groups` tabs lets you see info on groups and change properties.
 The :guilabel:`Name` field shows the name of the group.
 The :guilabel:`Group ID` shows the numeric group id of the group in the name field.
 The :guilabel:`Members` show the members of the current group.

 The :guilabel:`Advanced` tab has settings with a login shells and where your home directory is.
 To change which shell you use when you login via ssh or directly to a console change the :guilabel:`Login Shell` drop down menu.
+To change where your home directory is use the :guilabel:`Home directory` field for your folder.

 .. warning::